johncarlomaula/john-carlo.github.io/index.md

 [![Presentation](https://img.shields.io/badge/Presentation-View%20Slides-blue)](pdf/telco_churn_slides.pdf)
 [![Github](https://img.shields.io/badge/Github-View%20on%20Github-green?logo=Github)](https://github.com/johncarlomaula/telco-churn-project)

 I analyzed a dataset of telecom customers and built a model to predict churning based on their features.
 Customers who have a monthly contract, higher monthly charge, and Fiber Optic as their ISP are more likely to churn.
-With bootstrapping, I was able to build a model with a sensitivity of 72% at the cost of a lower accuracy of 70%.
-This can be useful for identifying customers who are likely to churn to implement appropriate retention strategies.
+With bootstrapping, I was able to build a model with a sensitivity of 72% at the cost of a lower accuracy of 70%, which can be useful for identifying customers who are more likely to churn and implementing appropriate retention strategies.

 **Tools:** R, Tidyverse, Caret